Weight Enumerators and Cardinalities for Number-Theoretic Codes: Introduction

 \section{Introduction}

-The number-theoretic codes \cite{helberg1993coding} are a class of codes defined by single or multiple congruences.
+The number-theoretic code \cite{helberg1993coding} is a class of codes defined by single or multiple congruences.
 These codes are mainly used for correcting insertion and deletion errors \cite{varshamov1965code,levenshtein1966binary,bibak2018weight,nozaki2019bounded}, and for correcting asymmetric errors \cite{constantin1979constantin-rao,shiozaki1982single}.
 In general, the number-theoretic codes are non-linear.

 The code rate characterizes the performance of the code and is derived from the number of codewords or cardinality of the code.
 The cardinalities of the linear codes are easily derived from the size and rank of the generator or parity-check matrices.
 On the other hand, in the case of number-theoretic codes, derivation of the cardinalities is not an easy problem.
+Once we can explicitly derive the cardinalities of the number-theoretic codes, we can choose a code with the largest cardinality.
+Although it is also non-trivial problem to encode the number-theoretic codes \cite{abdel1998systematic,abroshan2018efficient}, there is a prospect that a low redundant encoding algorithm will be given for the code with the largest cardinality.

 The Varshamov-Tenengolts (VT) codes \cite{varshamov1965code} are binary number-theoretic single insertion/deletion correcting codes.
 Its cardinality is given by Ginzburg \cite{ginzburg1967certain}, Stanley and Yoder \cite{stanley1972study}.
 More precisely, they \cite{ginzburg1967certain}, \cite{stanley1972study} defined an $r$-ary VT code, which is a \textit{natural} generalization of the binary VT codes, and derived the cardinality of this code.
-To derive cardinalities of the VT codes, Stanley and Yoder \cite{stanley1972study} firstly derived the Hamming weight enumerators of the codes.
+To derive cardinalities of the VT codes, Stanley and Yoder \cite{stanley1972study} derived the Hamming weight enumerators of the codes.
 In other words, the Hamming weight enumerators are used for deriving the cardinalities.